ortus-boxlang/boxlang-docs/boxlang-language/reference/built-in-functions/system/GetSystemSetting.md

 Retrieve a Java System property or environment value by name.

+It looks at properties first then environment variables second.

+ You can also pass a default value to return if the property or environment variable is not found.

 ## Method Signature

 ```
 GetSystemSetting(key=[String], defaultValue=[String])
 ```

 ### Arguments

 | Argument | Type | Required | Description | Default |
 |----------|------|----------|-------------|---------|